vituscze/norri/README.md

-The runtime has two parts: `runtime/fix.hpp` is a template that implements the fixed point combinator `fix` and is needed whenever the original code contains recursion. `runtime/data.hpp` contains templates and structures needed for correct implementation of user defined data types and function application; it also contains definitions of built-in types (`Int` and `Bool`) and various functions that operate with values of these types.
+The runtime has two parts: `runtime/fix.hpp` is a template that implements the fixed point combinator `fix` and is needed whenever the original code contains recursion. `runtime/data.hpp` contains templates and structures needed for correct implementation of user defined data types; it also contains definitions of built-in types (`Int` and `Bool`) and various functions that operate with values of these types.

 To allow easy integration with existing metaprogramming code, the language supports an abstract type `Type` which represents a C++ type and `assume`